-207. Covidien was acutely aware that one of the largest obstacles for the spinoff was obtaining a solvency analysis from a third party stating that Mallinckrodt would be solvent after
+296. Covidien was acutely aware that one of the largest obstacles for the spinoff was obtaining a s olvency analysis from a third party stating that Mallinckrodt would be solvent after the spinoff. ither Goldman Sachs nor Duff & Phelps provided a solvency opinion for Covidien as to its pharma aceuticals business.
+297. a ı rating widely considered to be "speculative grade" and just above "junk bond" status.
+298.

-the spi noff.

-Neither Goldman Sachs nor Duff & Phelps provided a solvency opinion for Covidien.

-208.

-," a rating widely considered to be "speculative grade" and just above "junk bond" status.

-209.

-Covidien, however, chose the opposite approach: it transferred money away from and imposed liabilities on Mallinckrodt.
+Covidien, however, chose the opposite approach: it transferred money away from and imposed